xqzhang2015/tech_stack/distributed_system/Kubernetes.md

 ### Pod

+##### What containers share in a pod?
 Containers in a Pod run on a “logical host”.
 They use

 * the same network namespace (in other words, the same IP address and port space),
 * the same IPC namespace.
 * They can also use shared volumes.

+##### Containers startup order

+In a cloud native environment, it’s always better to plan for failures outside of your immediate control.

+__To change the application to `wait` for another container in this pod__.

 # References
 [十分钟带你理解Kubernetes核心概念](http://www.dockone.io/article/932)<br/>